 - o The President's FY 1986 budget proposes to freeze total spending plus reform some programs and terminate others that have outlived their usefulness.
 That would cut \$50 billion from the deficit next year: the minimum we need to sustain a healthy recovery, according to Paul Volcker and other experts. - congress will change some of the President's budget priorities, for example, by cutting a bit more from defense.
-And Senate Republicans want to go a little further in the outyears to get the deficit down to 2% of gross national product by 1988. - o In the Senate, we are moving toward a major spending cut package.
-The Budget Committee has begun work on the President's plan, and our committee chairmen have already pledged about 60% of the needed domestic cuts-contingent on getting a balanced package that includes defense.
-We are working on an expedited scheduling and hope to have a budget approved by March.
+And Senate Republicans want to go a little further in the outyears to get the deficit down to 2% of gross national product by 1988. - o In the Senate, we are trying to put together a major spending cut package.
+The Budget Committee agreed to a "freeze-plus" including reforms out of the President's budget and our committee chairmen indicated earlier they could do about 60% of the needed domestic cuts-contingent on getting a balanced package that includes defense.
+We are still working on an expedited schedule and hope to have a budget approved this spring.